silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/01_dataobject_model_type.md

         paginateList: false # don't paginate the read operation
 ```

+### Model configuration

+There are several settings you can apply to your model class (typically `DataObjectModel`),
+but because they can have distinct values _per schema_, the standard `_config` layer is not
+an option.
+Model configuration has to be done within the schema definition in the `modelConfig`
+section.

 ### Customising the type name

 Most DataObject classes are namespaced, so converting them to a type name ends up